DmitryOdinoky/sentimentAnalysis/README.md

 - `README.md`: This file, which provides an overview and instructions for the project.
 - `app.py`: FastApi backend application with single endpoint for model inference.
 - `test_endpoint.py`: API testing script with hard-coded test cases.
+- `data/`: Contains full and shortened verion of the dataset.
+- `model/`: Contains trained model and vectorizer.

 ## Methodology